belladu0201/IDS706_Beibei-Du-Project4/README.md

 In this project, I am using the `FastAPI` to deploy some data enginerring Tasks.

 ## Implementation
+- Install the packages in the requirements.txt and set up for FastAPI
+- Code for the project and functions to perform the tasks
+- Perform Continous Intergration on Github Actions
+- Deploy Continous Delivery

 ## How to Use